tserrante/ZendeskDateTimeTool/README.md

 - [] Make the string hotkey user defineable through the extension menu
 - [] Improve performace
 - [] Refactor to improve readability
-- [] Have timeline generator execute once and only once without the timer to cancel an unfired message
+- [] Have timeline generator execute once and only once without the timer to cancel an unsent message
 - [] Add ability to select timezone for datetime formatting
 - [x] Implement a "timeline" or "Export" feature that collects all of the date time strings and their data
 - [x] Implement an "exclusion" feature that excludes certain date time strings from the timeline report